Learning to Explore with Lagrangians for Bandits under Unknown Linear Constraints: Algorithm Design

-\textbf{a.
-LATS.} The algorithm LATS (Algorithm~\ref{alg:lagts}) uses a Track and Stop strategy adapted to the unknown constraint setting.
-We use {blue} markers in the pseudocode (Algorithm \ref{alg:lagts}) to denote the novel approaches taken to handle the challenge of estimating the feasible space per step.
-The algorithm first warms up the parameter estimates by playing each arm once.
-Then until the test statistic jumps over the threshold, first it computes the optimal allocation (Line 4) under the estimated feasible space at the current step solving the Lagrangian relaxed optimization problem in Proposition \ref{prop:Projection Lemma for Lagrangian Formulation} by plugging in the best choice of Lagrangian multiplier optimized in the previous iteration.
-Using this current optimal allocation we optimize the Lagrangian multiplier maintaining the bounds of it's 1-norm stated in Theorem \ref{thm:Existence of strong duality and bound on Lagrangian multiplier}.
-The algorithm uses C-tracking \citep{pmlr-v49-garivier16a} to track the action taken per step.
-Finally we observe the instantaneous reward and cost feedback to update the parameter estimates based on them (Line 9). \begin{theorem} Let $\SP$ be the shadow price $\SP \defn \frac{\Gamma_{\mathrm{max}}}{\Gamma_{\mathrm{min}}}$ of the slack $\Gamma$.
-For any $\alpha>1$, the expected stopping time of LATS satisfies $\lim_{\substack{\delta\rightarrow 0}} \frac{\mathbb{E}[\tau_{\delta}]}{\log(1/\delta)} \leq \alpha T_{\cF,r}(\bmu) (1+\SP).$ (Proof is in Appendix \ref{lats ub}.) \end{theorem} \textbf{b.
-LAGEX.} Algorithms based on track and stop mechanism tend to fail in case of larger problems where efficient optimization becomes a challenge due to the use of a max-min oracle per step.
-To improve on this we leverage the two-player zero sum game approach introduced in \cite{degenne2019nonasymptotic}.
+\textbf{LAGEX.} Algorithms based on track and stop mechanism tend to fail in case of larger problems where efficient optimization becomes a challenge due to the use of a max-min oracle per step.
+To improve on this, we leverage the two-player zero sum game approach introduced in \cite{degenne2019nonasymptotic}.
 Algorithm \ref{alg:lagex} also starts by playing each arm once to warm up parameter estimates.
 Then it uses a \textbf{allocation player} (We have used AdaGrad) to optimize the allocation $\allocation_t$ in Line 5 against the most confusing instance w.r.t current estimate of $\bmu$ optimised by a \textbf{instance player} which minimizes $\sumk \allocation_{a,t} d(\Hat{\bmu}_{a,t},\blambda_a) - {\lag_t^{\star}}^{\top} \tildeA_t \allocation_t$ with respect to $\blambda \in \Lambda_{\Fest_t}(\bmu,\pol)$.
-Since our search space in closed and convex, the allocation player enjoys sub-linear regret of order $\mathcal{O}(\sqrt{t\log t})$, whereas the instance player computes the best confusing instance using the Lagrangian formulation of the weighted projection lemma stated in Proposition \ref{prop:Projection Lemma for Lagrangian Formulation}.
+Since our search space in closed and convex, the allocation player enjoys sub-linear regret of $\mathcal{O}(\sqrt{t\log t})$, whereas the instance player computes the best confusing instance using Proposition \ref{prop:Projection Lemma for Lagrangian Formulation}.
 Then in Line 11, Adagrad loss function is updated with a loss by introducing optimism as $U_t$ defined in Line 10.
-LAGEX also uses C-tracking as LATS to track the actions taken per step.
-Finally, LAGEX observes the instantaneous reward and cost to update the estimates.
+Rest of the mechanism goes as usual